spinnaker/spinnaker.github.io/guides/developer/provider-setups/aws-dev-setup.md

 ## Regularly sync from upstream

-Add the following to your laptop's .bashrc file
+Add the following to your local machine's .bashrc file
 ```
 sync-from-upstream() {
     for i in ./*; do